yhkwok326/CS506_final-/README.md

 # Alzheimer's Disease MRI Classification Project

 ## Description of the Project
-We wnat to develop a deep learning-based system to automatically classify different stages of Alzheimer's disease using brain MRI scans.
+We want to develop a deep learning-based system to automatically classify different behaviors of Alzheimer's disease using brain MRI scans.

 ## Goals
 1. Build a machine learning model that can classify Alzheimer's disease stages from MRI scans with accuracy exceeding 90%